Birth Center Care Team

-If your Birth Plan includes a doula, your doula can be present during childbirth at Adventist HealthCare Shady Grove Medical Center.
+If your Birth Plan includes a doula, your doula can be present during childbirth at Shady Grove Medical Center and/or White Oak Medical Center.
 Your Adventist HealthCare providers will work with your doula so you get support during labor.

 Your Baby’s Care Providers

 After birth, your newborn will receive care and have certain screening tests.
 Your baby’s providers may include:

 - Audiologist and audiologist technician – Specialists who check your baby’s hearing

 - Neonatologist – Pediatrician who cares for newborn babies, especially babies who are premature (preemies) or babies with special needs, in the Level III Neonatal Intensive Care Unit (NICU) or special care nursery

 - Newborn assessment nurse – Nurse who gives your baby a physical examination and monitors your baby’s health and wellbeing after birth

 - Pediatrician – Doctor who gives primary care to children from birth to age 21